xiaosaiyao/epiregulon/README.md

 - Linux: Ubuntu 22.04.2 LTS
 - Windows: Windows 2022

-Users should have R version 4.3.0 or higher (edited)
+Users should have R version 4.3.0 or higher

 # Functions
 Functions in the suite of Epiregulon packages